xthames/swxg/docs/source/validation/index.rst

 :func:`validate_pt_stationarity() <swxg.make_figures.validate_pt_stationarity>`
 -------------------------------------------------------------------------------

  * **How to Interpret**: A test of the stationarity of the residuals using both the `Augmented Dickey-Fuller (ADF) test <https://www.statsmodels.org/stable/generated/statsmodels.tsa.stattools.adfuller.html>`__ and the `Kwiatkowski-Phillips-Schmidt-Shin (KPSS) test <https://www.statsmodels.org/stable/generated/statsmodels.tsa.stattools.kpss.html>`__.
 P-Values above 0.05 imply that the residuals are stationary.
-Note that the ADF test is inverted because its null hypothesis (the data are not stationarity) is the opposite of the KPSS test (the data are stationary).
+Note that the ADF test is transformed because its null hypothesis (that the data are not stationary) is the opposite of the KPSS test (that the data are stationary).
  * **Validates**: Copulas
  * **Output**: ``Validate_Copulae_[Precip,Temp]_ResidStationarity.svg``